A multimeter is a measuring device that combines various measurement functions such as voltage, current, and resistance.

 The resistance can be measured by turning the rotary switch to the 'Ω' zone.
 The resistance value is measured by touching the lead wire to the resistance.

 When measuring resistance, pay attention to the range.
 For example, if you measure a small value resistance in a large range, the measurement result will be '0'.
 Conversely, infinity (a '1' in the left corner) is displayed when the multimeter's measuring range is exceeded.
 Therefore, it is better to choose a range slightly larger than the expected resistance value.
-For example, if you are measuring a 10Ω resistance, it is appropriate to put the range of the rotary switch at 200.
+For example, if you measure a 10Ω resistance, it is appropriate to put the rotary switch range at 200.

 Since DC voltage (DCV) and AC voltage (ACV) have different measurement mechanisms, it is necessary to turn the rotary switch well.